fhamborg/Giveme5W1H/README.md

 There is also a converter script to convert gate.xml files to json.

 Files can be processed like a stream (parse_documents_simple.py) or can be loaded in advance and kept in memory (parse_documents.py).
-Because of the long execution time of the CoreNLP server, it is possible to cache the result on the filesystem to speed up multiple executions.
+Because CoreNLP server has a long execution time, it is possible to cache the result on the filesystem to speed up multiple executions.
 The raw results are attached to each document under clp_result.

 The included example files already preprocessed.
 So you can process them without a running CoreNLP server instance.